During Jeff Parker’s Ecuador Hummingbirds & More Photo Tour 2022 we’ll focus on the winged wildlife of this South American nation.

 We’ll also hone our lenses on a rainbow of tanagers, toucans, & motmots.
-Those able (& willing) to make the trek (a short one) may also be able to shoot for shots of the Club-winged Manakin.
+Those up for a short trek may also aim for shots of the Club-winged Manakin.

 We begin our day with a sunrise shoot in the gardens of our lodge.
 Perhaps we’ll head to the “moth cloth” to see what the munchable insects from the night before have attracted.
 (The “moth cloth” often serves as a feeding station for trogons & Toucan Barbets.)

-After your “good, honest” breakfast of fresh, local foods, just-squeezed juice, & shade-grown coffee we load up our gear & head to Rancho Suamox.
+After you breakfast on fresh, local foods, just-squeezed juice, & shade-grown coffee we load up our gear & head to Rancho Suamox.
 This privately-owned farm in the lowlands offers lots of delights!
 There we’ll aim at birds we haven’t yet photographed, including woodpeckers, tanagers, & hummers found only in these lowlands.